Hip and Knee Pain

 A careful examination must therefore be undertaken to diagnose the most likely cause of the pain.
 Chiropractors are trained to perform a comprehensive evaluation, including a detailed history, physical examination, and appropriate diagnostic tests, to accurately determine the source of hip and pelvic pain.(4,5)

-A comprehensive approach is used to treat hip pain, incorporating manual therapies such as spinal adjustments, soft tissue techniques, and joint mobilizations, as well as exercise prescription to strengthen muscles, improve flexibility, and restore proper biomechanics.(6,7) If necessary, your chiropractor may also provide appropriate referrals to other healthcare professionals for further evaluation or treatment.
+Here at Clevedon Chiropractic a comprehensive approach is used to treat hip pain, incorporating manual therapies such as spinal adjustments, soft tissue techniques, and joint mobilizations, as well as exercise prescription to strengthen muscles, improve flexibility, and restore proper biomechanics.(6,7) If necessary, your chiropractor may also provide appropriate referrals to other healthcare professionals for further evaluation or treatment.

 References: